Daulis-G/Cybersecurity-Tools/Password Cracking/Tools/JohnTheRipper.md

 # bcrypt, descrypt, md5crypt, sha256crypt, sha512crypt
 ```

-## 📚 Tutorials

-### 🎥 Video Tutorials

-Ready to see John the Ripper in action?
-These video tutorials will guide you through everything from basic usage to advanced techniques:

-1. **"John the Ripper - Complete Beginner's Guide"**
-   - Perfect starting point for newcomers!
-Covers installation, basic commands, and your first successful password crack.
-Learn the fundamentals of dictionary attacks and how to interpret John's output.

-2. **"Advanced Password Cracking with John the Ripper"**
-   - Take your skills to the next level!
-Explores rule-based attacks, custom wordlist creation, hash format identification, and session management for long-running jobs.

-3. **"John the Ripper: Mask Attacks & GPU Acceleration"**
-   - Supercharge your cracking!
-Demonstrates how to use mask attacks for pattern-based passwords and leverage GPU power with OpenCL for massive speed improvements.

 ### 📖 Official Resources

 Want to dive deeper?
 Check out these trusted resources straight from the source: